NatalieLockyer/plant_life_blog/README.md

 ### WireFrames

-These are images of my wireframe designs.
+These are images of my wireframe designs that I did on Balsamiq.

-* Homepage Mobile and Desktop
+### Homepage Mobile and Desktop

 <p align="center">
 <img src="./static/images/readme/homepage_mobile.jpg">